 Incident Response

-Reporting concerns to Example School
+Reporting concerns to Forest Hill College

 Bullying complaints will be taken seriously and responded to sensitively at our school.

 Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.